Most Special Events Included With

 $10 for Adults, $5 for Ages 5-12

-Plants of the Bible Land Guided Walk Saturday September 20 at 8:30 am
+Plants of the Bible Land Guided Walk Saturday March 15, again Sunday April13

 The Sinai Desert lies roughly at the same latitude as our own Sonoran Desert; many of the same plants common in the Middle East thrive in our Arizona climate, and can be seen here at Boyce Thompson Arboretum.
 Join Arboretum volunteers on a guided tour to learn about palms, pomegranates, figs, olives, and other plants of the Bible Land.
 Wear comfortable walking shoes and a hat, and don't forget your sunscreen and water bottle.
 The tour, conducted at a leisurely pace, lasts about 90 minutes and proceeds along wheelchair-accessible paths.
 Using references in ancient texts, guides will describe how people of the Bible Land used plants as food, medicine, and shelter in ways similar to how native peoples of Southern Arizona continue to do so in modern times.
 Read a more complete description of our